sbsample/Intro-to-Security/README.md

-Welcome to Hackkit.
+Welcome to Crackkit.
 It's just like Reddit.
 Well, except for the lack of misogynistic trolls.
 It's also ok to break the site without going to jail.

 To start: